Team Semantics and Independence Notions in Quantum Physics: Open Questions

 \section{Open Questions}

-Questions left open include the following. \begin{itemize} \item Do the concepts of downwards closedness and strong downwards closeness in probabilistic team semantics coincide? \item What properties commonly found in team-based logics, such as downwards closedness, do the operations $\PR$ and $\QR$ have? \item Can we think of $\PR$ as a ``modal'' operator?
+Questions left open include the following. \begin{itemize} \item Do the concepts of downwards closedness and strong downwards closedness in probabilistic team semantics coincide? \item What properties commonly found in team-based logics, such as downwards closedness, do the operations $\PR$ and $\QR$ have? \item Does it make sense to think of $\PR$ as a ``modal'' operator?
 If yes, what axioms does it satisfy?
-How about $\QR$? \item Is the property of a probabilistic team being quantum-mechanical definable in $\mathrm{ESOf}_{\R}$ or some similar logic? \item Is there a more general theorem behind Proposition~\ref{Proposition: Measurement locality + z-independence + locality implies the probabilistic versions}?
-Why does $\varphi\models\PR\varphi$ hold there while in Proposition~\ref{Proposition: Possibilistic no-signalling does not imply probabilistic no-signalling} it fails? \end{itemize}
+How about $\QR$? \item Is the property of a probabilistic team being finite-dimensional tensor-product quantum-mechanical definable in $\mathrm{ESOf}_{\R}$ or some similar logic?
+We can ask similar questions for the broader notions obtained by dropping finite dimensionality requirements. \item Is there a more general theorem behind Proposition~\ref{Proposition: Measurement locality + z-independence + locality implies the probabilistic versions}?
+Is there a formal reason why $\varphi\models\PR\varphi$ holds there while in Proposition~\ref{Proposition: Possibilistic no-signalling does not imply probabilistic no-signalling} it fails? \item Can the sheaf-theoretic framework of~\cite{Abramsky_2011} be translated to the language of team semantics in some reasonably satisfactory manner, allowing us to inspect more dependence and independence properties such as non-contextuali\-ty in terms of (a variant of) independence logic? \end{itemize}